techmouse/steam-compatdata-symlinker-thing/README.md

 NOTE: Filter checks aren't applied to broken symlinks.

+## Custom directory overrides:
+You can set directories to use manually at the top of the script.
+These directories will be treated identically as their non-custom counterparts.
+These settings are optional.
+Leave them blank to go with the defaults.

+**NOTE:**
+Don't end paths with a slash ("/") and use `$HOME` to reference the home directory.

+Example: commondir="$HOME/Games/mycustomsteamapps/common"

 ## Compatibility problems:
 ### Non-Steam games:
 As of right now, there doesn't seem to be any reliable way to detect and track data for non-Steam games.
 Things may change in the future, but this seems to be something I can't automate for now.